 What FITBuddies exercise move do you love most?

 How do you feel to be a FITBuddies ACTION leader?

 I feel really great!

 How does spending time at FITBuddies make you feel?

-What has Marcus demonstrated and achieved to be distinguished as this month's ACTION leader?
+What has Rani demonstrated and achieved to be distinguished as this month's ACTION leader?

 Rani has been chosen as this month’s ACTION leader for her growth in several areas.
 The last year Rani has focused a lot of attention on learning more about her behaviors and has drastically improved her awareness of her emotions and how they affect her actions.
 She has become more independent in terms of self regulation and has also become much more willing to try hard things - from movement to various concepts we may be working on.
 Rani keeps showing up, continues to put in the hard work, and serves as a great reminder that consistency and putting in your best effort isn’t always easy but pays off.